MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - The application network design must align with the broader network architecture, particularly concerning topics such as addressing and routing.

 - Overlapping IP address spaces across Azure regions or on-premises networks will create major contention when network integration is considered.
-  - A virtual network resource can be updated to consider additional address space, however, when a virtual network address space of a peered network changes a [sync on the peering link is required](https://azure.microsoft.com/blog/how-to-resize-azure-virtual-networks-that-are-peered-now-in-preview/) which will temporarily disable peering.
+  - A virtual network resource can be updated to consider additional address space, however, when a virtual network address space of a peered network changes a [sync on the peering link is required](https://azure.microsoft.com/blog/how-to-resize-azure-virtual-networks-that-are-peered-now-in-preview/), which will temporarily disable peering.
   - Azure reserves five IP addresses within each subnet, which should be considered when determining appropriate sizes for application virtual networks and encompassed subnets.
   - Some Azure services require dedicated subnets, such as Azure Bastion, Azure Firewall, or Azure Virtual Network Gateway.
-The size of these service subnets is very important, since they should be big enough to support all current instances of the service considering future scale requirements, but not so large as to unnecessarily waste addresses.
+The size of these service subnets is very important, since they should be large enough to support all current instances of the service considering future scale requirements, but not so large as to unnecessarily waste addresses.

 - When on-premises or cross-cloud network integration is required, Azure offers two different solutions to establish a secure connection.
-  - An ExpressRoute circuit can be sized to provide bandwidths up to 100Gbps.
+  - An ExpressRoute circuit can be sized to provide bandwidths up to 100 Gbps.
-  - A Virtual Private Network (VPN) can be sized to provide aggregated bandwidth up to 10Gbps in hub and spoke networks, and up to 20Gbps in Azure Virtual WAN.
+  - A Virtual Private Network (VPN) can be sized to provide aggregated bandwidth up to 10 Gbps in hub and spoke networks, and up to 20 Gbps in Azure Virtual WAN.

 > [!CAUTION]
-> When deploying within an Azure Landing Zone, the foundational platform will provide requisite connectivity to on-premises networks using ExpressRoute as well as other virtual networks in Azure using either Virtual WAN or a hub-and-spoke network design.
+> When deploying within an Azure Landing Zone, the foundational platform will provide requisite connectivity to on-premises networks using ExpressRoute and other virtual networks in Azure using either Virtual WAN or a hub-and-spoke network design.

 - The inclusion of additional network paths and resources introduces additional reliability and operational considerations for the application to ensure health is maintained.

 ### Design recommendations

 - It's recommended that mission-critical solutions are deployed within Azure virtual networks where possible to remove unnecessary public endpoints, limiting the application attack surface to maximize security and reliability.
   - Use Private Endpoints for connectivity to Azure platform services.
-Service Endpoints can be considered for services which do not support Private Link, provided data exfiltration risks are acceptable or mitigated through alternative controls.
+Service Endpoints can be considered for services that don support Private Link, provided data exfiltration risks are acceptable or mitigated through alternative controls.

-- For application scenarios which do not require corporate network connectivity, treat all virtual networks as ephemeral resources that are replaced when a new regional deployment is conducted.
+- For application scenarios that don't require corporate network connectivity, treat all virtual networks as ephemeral resources that are replaced when a new regional deployment is conducted.

 - When connecting to other Azure or on-premises networks, application virtual networks should not be treated as ephemeral since it creates significant complications where virtual network peering and virtual network gateway resources are concerned.
 All relevant application resources within the virtual network should continue to be ephemeral, with parallel subnets used to facilitate blue-green deployments of updated regional deployment stamps.

 - In scenarios where corporate network connectivity is required to facilitate application integration over private networks, ensure that the IPv4 address space used for regional application virtual networks doesn't overlap with other connected networks and is properly sized to facilitate required scale without needing to update the virtual network resource and incur downtime.
-  - It's strongly recommended to only use IP addresses from the address allocation for private internets (RFC 1918).
+  - It's strongly recommended to only use IP addresses from the address allocation for private internet (RFC 1918).
     - For environments with a limited availability of private IP addresses (RFC 1918), consider using IPv6.
     - If the use of public IP address is required, ensure that only owned address blocks are used.
   - Align with organization plans for IP addressing in Azure to ensure that application network IP address space doesn't overlap with other networks across on-premises locations or Azure regions.
-  - Do not create unnecessarily large application virtual networks to ensure that IP address space is not wasted.
+  - Don't create unnecessarily large application virtual networks to ensure that IP address space isn't wasted.

 - Prioritize the use Azure CNI for AKS network integration, since it [supports a richer feature set](/azure/aks/concepts-network#compare-network-models).
   - Consider Kubenet for scenarios with a limited rage available IP addresses to fit the application within a constrained address space.